 - Muscle relaxants, such as cyclobenazaprine (Flexeril), can help treat muscle spasms.

-- A technique called "spray and stretch" is sometimes used.
+- Your doctor may use a technique called "spray and stretch".
 A prescription spray coolant is applied to a painful muscle while the muscle is stretched.

-- Pain in specific spots in muscles can be treated with lidocaine or procaine (injected into points where pain is greatest), or with capsaicin (used topically).
+- Doctors may treat pain in specific spots in muscles by injecting lidocaine or procaine into points where pain is greatest, or by applying capsaicin topically.

 - Armour Thyroid, a natural thyroid hormone medication, may be helpful if tests show abnormal thyroid function.
-People with fibromyalgia may want to have their tests examined by both conventional and holistically oriented doctors because levels of thyroid hormone in the blood are often interpreted differently.
-Specifically, people with fibromyalgia may want to ask for an assessment of T3 levels, a lab test that is rarely ordered by conventional doctors.
+People with fibromyalgia may want both conventional and holistically-oriented doctors to evaluate their tests because levels of thyroid hormone in the blood are often interpreted differently.
+Specifically, people with fibromyalgia may want to ask for an assessment of free T3 levels, a lab test that is rarely ordered by conventional doctors.

 Complementary and Alternative Therapies